danvuk567/Excel_VBA-Custom-SQL-Query-Tool/readme3.md

 ![Equity_Screening_Tool_Sort.jpg](https://github.com/danvuk567/Excel_VBA-Custom-SQL-Query-Tool/blob/main/images/Equity_Screening_Tool_Sort.jpg?raw=true)

-We can sort any of the columns using the arrow shapes which calls sorting procedures.
+We can sort any of the columns using the arrow shapes which call sorting procedures.
 One of the Up arrows calls the *Sort_1_Asc* procedure and the Down arrow calls the *Sort_1_Desc* procedure.
 They call the *Sort_Sheet* procedure to execute the sort based on parameters passed.

     ' Sort by 1st Dynamic ComboBox Ascending
     Sub Sort_1_Asc()